 SUBJECT CREDITS REQUIRED

 English Language Arts 4

 Health 1/2

 Physical Education 1/2

-Mathematics (must include 1 unit of Algebra II or the equivalent) e 4

-Science (must include 1 unit of physical science s, 1 u of life sciences, and 1 unit advanced study in one or m chemistry, physics, or other physical science; advance biology or other life science; astronomy, physical geo or other earth or Space science) nore of: ed

-Social Studies (for students entering ninth grade after July 1, 2017, must include at least one-half (1/2) unit world history and civilizations)

-History and Government (must include one-half (1⁄2) of American History and one-half (1⁄2) unit of America Government)

-Fine Arts , including music 1

-Financial Literacy 1

-Electives (must include one (1) or any combination of foreign language, business, career-technical educat er sciences, technology, agricultural education, a ion, family and consum-

-training corps (JROTC) program approved by the U.S. Congress, or English language arts, mathematics, science or social studies courses not otherwise required.)
+Mathematics (must include 1 unit of Algebra II or the equivalent) 4 Science (must include 1 unit of physical science s, 1 unit of life sciences, and 1 unit advanced study in one or more of: chemistry, physics, or other physical science; advanced biology or other life science; astronomy, physical geology, or other earth or Space science) 3 Social Studies (for students entering ninth grade after July 1, 2017, must include at least one-half (1/2) unit in world history and civilizations) 2 History and Government (must include one-half (1⁄2) unit of American History and one-half (1⁄2) unit of American Government) 1 Fine Arts , including music 1 Financial Literacy 1 Electives (must include one (1) or any combination of 7 foreign language, business, career-technical education, family and consumer sciences, technology, agricultural education, a junior reserve officer training corps (JROTC) program approved by the U.S. Congress, or English language arts, mathematics, science or social studies courses not otherwise required.)